-Energy drinks are becoming increasingly popular these days: in the office, they are consumed to increase performance, and at parties, they are designed to ward off fatigue.
+Energy drinks are becoming increasingly popular: in the office, they are consumed to boost performance, and at parties, they are designed to ward off fatigue.
 Children and adolescents are also increasingly using energy drinks - without, however, thinking about the unwanted side effects that can be caused by the stimulating drinks.

 Energy Drinks: What's in it?

-Depending on the manufacturer, the ingredients of an energy drink can be quite different - but usually the drink is composed of the following substances:
+Depending on the manufacturer, the ingredients of an energy drink may be quite different - but usually the beverage is composed of the following ingredients and additives:

 - carbonic acid